mrpowers-io/jodie/README.md

 ## Number of Shuffle Files in Merge & Other Filter Conditions

 The function `getNumShuffleFiles` gets the number of shuffle files (think of part files in parquet) that will be pulled into memory for a given filter condition.
 This is particularly useful to estimate memory requirements in a Delta Merge operation where the number of shuffle files can be a bottleneck.
 To better tune your jobs, you can use this function to get the number of shuffle files for different kinds of filter condition and then perform operations like merge, zorder, compaction etc. to see if you reach the desired no. of shuffle files.
-This method does not query data and is completely based on the Delta Log.

 For example, if the condition is "country = 'GBR' and age >= 30 and age <= 40 and firstname like '%Jo%' " and country is the partition column,
 ```scala